 In some instances, nonparticipating providers charge substantially more than HMSA’s eligible charge.
 Before receiving services from a nonparticipating provider, ask the provider what the procedure code and charge will be, and then contact HMSA to determine what the eligible charge is.
 That way, you can calculate in advance what your out-of-pocket cost will be.

-Note: You are responsible for the entire amount charged by your provider for services that are not a benefit of your plan.
-For most plans, the eligible charge does not include excise or other tax.
-You are responsible for all taxes related to the medical care you receive.
+Note: You’re responsible for the entire amount charged by your provider for services that aren’t a benefit of your plan.
+For most plans, the eligible charge doesn’t include excise or other tax.
+You’re responsible for all taxes related to the medical care you receive.